 The secret’s out: If you need me to do something, I’m a total pushover if you bring me mint chocolate oreo anything.

-Getting down to the recipe itself, this Mint Chocolate Ice Cream Pie begins with a homemade Oreo cookie crust!
+Getting down to the recipe itself, this Minty Chocolate Ice Cream Pie begins with a homemade Oreo cookie crust!

 Because when it’s homemade, I can pile it HIGH and DEEP (movie, anyone??) with as many Oreos as I want.
 And I prefer a big ‘ol cookie crust, because, if you’re already eating an insane amount of calories, why not add a few more?

-Of course, you could buy a pre-made Oreo crust.
+Of course, you can definitely buy a pre-made Oreo crust.
 The only thing to note is that you probably wouldn’t need as much ice cream as I used.
+Those store bought pie crusts are not as deep as a springform pan (like I used in this recipe).

 Mint Chocolate Ice Cream Pie Tips & Tricks